DUTY OF CANDOUR REPORT APRIL 2025 – MARCH 2026

 The Duncan and Todd Group policy is in line with the statutory Organisational Duty of Candour in the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 (the “statutory duty of candour”) and the General Optical Council’s Professional Duty of Candour in Article 2.1.2 of the Standards for Optical Businesses (the “professional duty of candour”).

-Between 1st of April 2024 and 31st of March 2025, there were 0 incidents across the group in which the duty of candour applied.
+Between 1st of April 2025 and 31st March 2026, there were 2 incidents across the group in which the duty of candour applied.

 Someone has died